-Primary Reserve strength factor score = $20 \, x$ the primary reserve ratio result
+Primary Reserve strength factor score = 20 x the primary reserve ratio result

-Equity strength factor score = $6 \times 10^{-2}$ x the equity ratio result
+Equity strength factor score = 6 x the equity ratio result

-Net Inocome strenght factor scor = $1+(33.3 \times 10^{-2})$ x net income ratio result)
+Net Inocome strength factor scor = 1+(33.3 x net income ratio result)

 If the strength factor score for any ratio is greater than or equal to 3, the strength factor score for that ratio is 3.
 If the strength factor score for any ratio is less than or equal to -1, the strength factor score for that raio is -1.